Guide to the 2021 National Cherry Festival in Traverse City, Michigan

 - Old Town Classic Car Show has been relocated to Grand Traverse Commons this year.
 This wholesome, local classic show will feature hundreds of show-condition collector vehicles, including cars, trucks, tractors, and motorcycles, from throughout the Midwest

 - Great American Duck Race is also making a comeback this year.
 This unique free family-fun event features Mallard Ducks.
 Sixteen children are chosen to release ducks on the racetrack.
 The winner is awarded special prices.

 Additionally, the main festival grounds will be located at Open Space Park.
 Come try a slice of the Grand Traverse Cherry Pie, grab lunch or dinner from one of the many booths of local restaurants in the food court, shop at the Cherry Farmer’s Market and so much more!
 Click here to learn more and explore the full list of events.

 Experience the Best of National Cherry Festival at Delamar Traverse City

-As the newest addition to the Delamar hotels and resorts, Delamar Traverse City is a full-service upscale resort with exquisite views of Grand Traverse Bay, a waterfront, fine dining restaurant, and the perfect home base from which to participate in the National Cherry Festival.
+As the newest addition to the Delamar family, Delamar Traverse City offers exquisite views of Grand Traverse Bay, a waterfront Restaurant, and the perfect home base from which to participate in the National Cherry Festival.
 Book your stay with us today and enjoy this annual Michigan tradition.